-NOTE: All publications and posters need to state that the work was "supported by CTSA award No. UL1TR000445 from the National Center for Advancing Translational Sciences.
-Its contents are solely the responsibility of the authors and do not necessarily represent official views of the National Center for Advancing Translational Sciences or the National Institutes of Health".
+NOTE: All publications and posters need to state, "The project [publication or poster] described was supported by CTSA award number 5UL1TR002243-03 from the National Center for Advancing Translational Sciences (NCATS).
+Its contents are solely the responsibilities of the authors and do not necessarily represent official views of NCATS or the National Institutes of Health."

-7. Timeline: Indicate the sequence of steps in implementing your project over the project period.
-Community engaged research projects may extend to 18 months if needed.
-Please be sure to plan time for IRB approval if needed, and to disseminate your work to stakeholders.
-For your planning purposes, please note that it may take up to 2-3 months for contracting and funding to be completed after the mini-grant award is announced.
-This time could be used to complete the IRB process.
-The official start of the grant period will begin on the date the funds are received.

-8. Budget and justification: Indicate how the funding will be used and how you arrived at the budget numbers.
-Note that funding may not be used to support existing program operations or salary, or activities unrelated to the development of research partnerships or the research being proposed.
-If participants are being asked to contribute time for interviews, surveys, or focus groups for example, budget adequate compensation for their time.
+- 7. Timeline | Indicate the sequence of steps in implementing your project over the project period.
+Please be sure to plan time for IRB approval if needed and for disseminating your work to stakeholders.
+For your planning purposes, please note that it may take up to 3-4 months for contracting and funding to be completed after the mini-grant award is announced.
+This time may be used to complete the IRB process.
+The official start of the grant period will begin on the date the funds are received. - 8.
+Budget and Justification | Indicate how the funds will be used and provide reasoning for each expense.
+Note that funding may not be used to support existing program operations or activities unrelated to the development of research partnerships or the research being proposed.
+Funding may be used for community partner salary support, only if it is outside of their day-to-day activities and designated only for their role on the project.
+If participants are being asked to contribute time for interviews, surveys, or focus groups, budget adequate compensation for their time.
 Please reference in-kind donations from the participating partners (such as staff time, use of facilities).
-Grant funds will be awarded to the community partner who will be responsible for sound accounting of the funds and may be subject to random audit by the funding institution.
+Funding will be awarded to the community partner, who will be responsible for sound accounting of the funds and may be subject to random audit by the funding institution.

-9. Appendices:
+9. Two Appendices are Required